-- "(5A) The competent Supervisory Authorities of the obliged entities mentioned in subparagraphs (i) and (ii) of paragraph (c) and paragraph (e) of section 2A, shall take the necessary measures to prevent criminals convicted in relevant areas or their associates from holding a management function in or being the beneficial owners of those obliged entities. - (6) (a) The Supervisory Authority may take all or any of the following measures in cases where a person falling under its supervision fails to comply with the provisions of this Part of the Law or with the Directives issued by the competent Supervisory Authority in accordance with paragraph (4) of this section or the provisions of EC Regulation no. 847/2015: - (i) To require the supervised person to take such measures within a specified time frame as may be set by the Supervisory Authority in order to remedy the situation;
+- (5A) The competent Supervisory Authorities of all obliged entities referred to in section 2A shall take the necessary measures to prevent persons from holding a management function in those obliged entities or being beneficial owners thereof, where those persons or their associates have been convicted of relevant offences. - (6) (a) The Supervisory Authority may take all or any of the following measures in cases where a person falling under its supervision fails to comply with the provisions of this Part of the Law or with the Directives issued by the competent Supervisory Authority in accordance with paragraph (4) of this section or the provisions of EC Regulation no. 847/2015: - (i) To require the supervised person to take such measures within a specified time frame as may be set by the Supervisory Authority in order to remedy the situation;